Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 * **Child** - a label created from another label, which by definition, is the father label.
 * **Compound document** - a set of interdependent documents, linked to each other by means of external references.
 These references provide the associativity of data.
 * **Data framework** - a tree-like data structure which in OCAF, is a tree of labels with data attached to them in the form of attributes.
 This tree of labels is accessible through the services of the *TDocStd_Document* class.
-* *Document* - a container for a data framework which grants access to the data, and is, in its turn, contained  by an application.
+* **Document** - a container for a data framework which grants access to the data, and is, in its turn, contained  by an application.
 A document also allows you to:
 	* Manage modifications, providing Undo and Redo functions
 	* Manage command transactions
 	* Update external links
 	* Manage save and restore options
 	* Store the names of software extensions.
 * **Driver** - an abstract class, which defines the communications protocol with a system.
 * **Entry** - an ASCII character string containing the tag list of a label.
+For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 0:3:24:7:2:7